tannerduve/zkflow/README.md

-# zk-compiler: Program to Constraint Compiler in Lean
+# zk-compiler: Program to Zero-Knowledge Constraint Compiler in Lean

 This project implements a (verified) compiler from a simple expression language into a zero-knowledge circuit DSL